standard-procedure/anvil/README.md

 Move to your application's root folder and create the anvil.yml file (see below).

-Then run `anvil user@host --use-sudo --identity=~/.ssh/my_key`.
+Then run `anvil host --user=user --use-sudo --identity=~/.ssh/my_key`.

 This will SSH into each server and:

-- Set the server hostname and timezone
+- Sets the server hostname and timezone
-- Install various necessary packages, plus dokku itself
+- Installs various necessary packages, plus dokku itself
-- Set up the firewall
+- Sets up the firewall
-- Create unix users for each app, adding them to the sudo and docker groups, and setting their authorized_keys files with the given public key
+- Creates unix users for each app, adding them to the sudo and docker groups, and setting their authorized_keys files with the given public key
-- Disallow root and passwordless logins over SSH
 - Schedule a `docker system prune` once per week to clean up any dangling images or containers
 - Configure nginx
 - Install dokku plugins and run any configuration you have defined
-- Sets the deployment branch to `main`
+- Sets the dokku deployment branch to `main`
+- Disallows root and passwordless logins over SSH

 For each app it will then: